seanwu1105/adaptive-huffman-coding/README.md

 ## Algorithm and Implementation

-### Encode Procedure
+### Encoding Procedure

-Assume the input stream is an sequence of byte.
+Assume the input stream is a sequence of bytes.
 First, if we use DPCM as symbol set, we use the following method for differentiation.

 ``` python
 # `seq` is byte array originally.
 For indexing, we need to convert it into list.